-Fig.3.
-Variation of the basin, water, and inner glass temperature of the conventional solar still
+Fig. 3.
+Variation of the basin, water and inner glass temperature of the conventional solar still.

-Fig.4.
-Temperature Variation of the basin, water, and inner glass of the modified solar still
+Fig. 4.
+Temperature variation of the basin, water, and inner glass of the modified solar still.

-From the fig.5, it is clear that the basin temperature is much advanced than the temperature of the water and the inner glass superficial.
+crement in temperature leads to enhanced productivity of the solar still.
+The only reason for this increment in differences in temperature of the water and the glass due to the presence of external heat sources of solar air heater.
+From the Fig. 5, it is clear that the basin temperature is much advanced than the temperature of the water and the inner glass superficial.
 Since the temperature of the water is lesser at the beginning of the morning time because water particles take time to warm up.
 As it receives the amount of energy from the solar still basin.
 The still basin releases its heat energy to the water particle up to the evaporation point.
-In the afternoon time, the curve has maximum values are 61°C, 59.49 °C, 53.85 °C of basin, water and glass temperature respectively of the conventional solar still.
-After the addition of the external agencies of heat source to the basin material. the temperature values get higher in case of modified solar still.
-They are as follows

-64.34°C basin and 62.06°C, 54.03°C of water, inner glass temperature of modified solar still respectively.
+In the afternoon time, the curve has maximum values are 61°C, 59.49°C, 53.85°C of basin, water and glass temperature respectively of the conventional solar still.
+After the addition of the external agencies of heat source to the basin material, the temperature values get higher in case of modified solar still.
+They are as follows 64.34°C basin and 62.06°C, 54.03°C of water, inner glass temperature of modified solar still respectively.
 Its temperature values go diminishing in the evening time as the solar intensity get reduces.

 Fig. 5.
-Vapor Temperature for the modified and conventional Solar Still.
+Vapor temperature for the modified and conventional solar still.